CSPS-EFPC-IT/matomo-single-node-azure/README.md

 ```

 # Useful References
 - The database setup by this project enforces TLS/SSL connections.
 See [HOW DO I SETUP MATOMO TO SECURELY CONNECT TO THE DATABASE USING MYSQL SSL?](https://matomo.org/faq/how-to-install/faq_26273/) for details about how to finalize Matomo installation.
-Once the initial setup is completed, add the following lines to your [matomo installation folder]/config/config.ini.php:
+Once the initial setup is completed, add the following lines to your [matomo installation folder]/config/config.ini.php under the `[database]` section:
 ```
 ; Database SSL Options START
 ; Turn on or off SSL connection to database, possible values for enable_ssl: 1 or 0